Challenging claims of "elliptic flow" by comparing azimuth quadrupole and jet-related angular correlations from Au-Au collisions at $\sqrt{s_{NN}} = $ 62 and 200 GeV: Flows and nonflows

 \subsection{System A vs System B}

 We can identify two descriptive systems.
 System A is based on the observation that within all 2D angular correlation data three prominent features or components labeled (a), (b) and (c) consist of a SS 2D peak, an AS dipole and an azimuth quadrupole not associated with (a).
-Those features persist for all \aa collision systems.
+Those features persist for all \aa\ collision systems.
 We measure their characteristics with 2D model fits.
 No physical assumptions motivate that description.

 pQCD provides the standard description of high energy nuclear collisions, a falsifiable theory that makes real predictions about what should be observed.
 Included in those predictions is the appearance of (a) and (b) in 2D angular correlations and their systematic properties.
 The correspondence between predictions and data {\em requires} interpretation of (a) and (b) as pQCD jet-related.
-The jet interpretation arises from and relies on an established physical theory.
-What remains is (c), the nonjet quadrupole distinct from (a) and (b) in all cases.
+The jet interpretation arises from and relies on established QCD as a physical theory.
+What remains is (c), the nonjet quadrupole distinguished from (a) and (b) in all cases.
 Its interpretation is questioned.
 No falsifiable theory currently predicts all measured properties of the NJ quadrupole.
 Thus, System A can be represented by Data = pQCD ``jets'' + ``nonjets'' and is the basis for Ref.~\cite{anomalous} reporting minijet systematics.

 System B is based on the primary assumption that ``flows'' (collective motion shared by many particles) must play a major role in high energy nuclear collisions.
-But ``flows'' are not required by QCD to exist at higher energies.
-The nucleons participating in collective motion observed at the Bevalac are no longer relevant.
-High-energy collisions are dominated by the low-x gluons in the projectiles -- either liberated in place to form ``soft'' hadrons or undergoing ``hard'' scattering to form dijets.
+But ``flows'' are not required to exist at higher energies by QCD.
+The nucleons participating in collective motion as observed at the Bevalac are no longer relevant.
+High-energy collisions are dominated by the small-x gluons in the projectiles -- either liberated in place to form ``soft'' hadrons or undergoing ``hard'' scattering to form dijets.